clfs/eval960/README.md

 Output the best analysis for each position-engine pair.

 positional arguments:
-  FILE        one or more .jsonl files
+  FILE        one or more .csv files

 options:
   -h, --help  show this help message and exit